'Flintlock' was the US seizure of the southern portion of the Marshall islands group within the 'Bankrate' plan (30 January/4 February 1944).

 As noted above, while the amphibious force and its carrier support element were prepared for 'Flintlock', the atolls of the Marshall islands were pounded by army and navy aircraft operating from land bases on Makin and Tarawa atolls in the Gilbert islands group.

-For ‘Flintlock’, Spruance’s 5th Fleet comprised two major elements in the form of Richmond K. Turner’s landing fleet and Holland M. Smith’s landing troops.
+For 'Flintlock', Spruance’s 5th Fleet comprised two major elements in the form of Richmond K. Turner’s landing fleet and Holland M. Smith’s landing troops.
 Hill’s Southern Landing Force (TF52) had two troop-carrying destroyer conversions, 12 attack transports, three attack cargo ships, three landing ship docks, 16 tank landing ships and 12 infantry landing ships to land Corlett’s 7th Division on Kwajalein.
-Escort was provided by the destroyers John Rodgers, Hazelwood, Haggard, Franks, Schroeder and Hailey; fire support by Rear Admiral Robert C. Giffen’s TG58.2 with the battleships Idaho, Pennsylvania, New Mexico and Mississippi, heavy cruisers Minneapolis, New Orleans and San Francisco, and destroyers McKee, Stevens, Bailey, Frazier, Hall, Meade, Colahan, Murray, Harrison, Ringgold and Sigsbee; and air support by Rear Admiral Ralph E. Davison’s TG52.9 with the escort carriers Manila Bay, Coral Sea and Corregidor, and destroyers Bancroft, Coghlan, Caldwell and Halligan.
+Escort was provided by the destroyers John Rodgers, Hazelwood, Haggard, Franks, Schroeder and Hailey; fire support by Rear Admiral Robert C. Giffen’s TG58.2 with the battleships Idaho, Pennsylvania, New Mexico and Mississippi, the heavy cruisers Minneapolis, New Orleans and San Francisco, and the destroyers McKee, Stevens, Bailey, Frazier, Hall, Meade, Colahan, Murray, Harrison, Ringgold and Sigsbee; and air support by Rear Admiral Ralph E. Davison’s TG52.9 with the escort carriers Manila Bay, Coral Sea and Corregidor, and the destroyers Bancroft, Coghlan, Caldwell and Halligan.

 Rear Admiral Richard L. Conolly’s Northern Attack Force (TF53) had 12 attack transports, three attack cargo ships, two dock landing ships and 15 tank landing ships to land Major General Harry Schmidt’s 4th Marine Division on Roi.
-Escort was provided by the destroyers Remey, MacDonough, La Valette, Fletcher, Hughes, Ellet and Aylwin; fire support by Rear Admiral Jesse B. Oldendorf’s TG53.5 with the battleships Tennessee, Colorado and Maryland, heavy cruisers Louisville and Indianapolis, light cruisers Mobile, Santa Fe and Biloxi, and destroyers Morris, Anderson, Mustin, Russell, Porterfield, Haraden, Hopewell, Johnston and Phelps; and air support by Rear Admiral Van H. Ragsdale’s TG53.6 with the escort carriers Sangamon, Suwanee and Chenango, and destroyers Farragut, Monaghan and Dale.
+Escort was provided by the destroyers Remey, MacDonough, La Valette, Fletcher, Hughes, Ellet and Aylwin; fire support by Rear Admiral Jesse B. Oldendorf’s TG53.5 with the battleships Tennessee, Colorado and Maryland, the heavy cruisers Louisville and Indianapolis, the light cruisers Mobile, Santa Fe and Biloxi, and the destroyers Morris, Anderson, Mustin, Russell, Porterfield, Haraden, Hopewell, Johnston and Phelps; and air support by Rear Admiral Van H. Ragsdale’s TG53.6 with the escort carriers Sangamon, Suwanee and Chenango, and the destroyers Farragut, Monaghan and Dale.

 The 'Flintlock' operation descended on Kwajalein during 1 February in the form of two distinct operations at opposite ends of the atoll, which is 44 miles (71 km) from north to south.